 In the world of leasing agreements, there can be some confusion when it comes to the terminology used by attorneys and accountants.
 One such term is the “lease commencement date.”
 While attorneys may interpret it as a specified date within the contract, accountants view it differently.
 In this blog post, we will explore the disparity in meaning between the lease commencement date for attorneys and accountants.
-Additionally, we will discuss the distinction between the lease start date and the move-in date, as well as the significance of the lease accounting effective date.
+Additionally, we will discuss the differences between the lease commencement date versus the lease effective date, lease inception date, and the move-in date.

 What Is a Lease Commencement Date?